Congelier House is a monumental part of Pittsburgh’s haunted history.

 The first recorded house built at 1129 Ridge Ave was in the late 1880’s.
 It was an average row house; typical of the working-class neighborhood it was located in.
 A mansion would have been quite unusual in Manchester and the industrial neighborhood would have been undesirable for anyone building one.

 There is no record of a Charles Wright or Lyda Congelier.
 The home was never used as a dormitory for immigrant workers and there is no record of it being owned by a Dr. Adolph Brunrichter.
-Troy Taylor did some extensive research into the legends of the Congelier House for his website.
+Troy Taylor did some extensive research into the legends of the Congelier House.
 He could not find any evidence of Dr. Brunrichter’s existence and managed to debunk the legend as a whole through his research.

 A Congelier family did live at 1129 Ridge Ave during the 1920’s.
 Marie Congelier was killed indirectly in the Equitable Gas Company blast in 1927.
 The windows of the home shattered and a shard of glass severed a main artery in her leg.
 Her family remained in the home until it was demolished to make room for the highway.

 The Congelier Mansion story has fascinated people for many years and has since grown into a famous ghost story.
-We may never know the true origins of the legend, but this story has become an important part of Pittsburgh’s haunted history whether it’s true or not.
+The true origins of the legend may never be known, but this story has become an important part of Pittsburgh’s haunted history whether it’s true or not.

 by Meg O’Malley